 Your CIBIL Score is one of the most important parameters considered by lenders before approving your loan application.
-CIBIL Score also provides lenders necessary insights into your credit history through past patterns of credit usage and loan repayment behaviour.
+CIBIL Score also provides lenders necessary insights into your credit history through past patterns of credit usage and loan repayment behavior.
 It acts as a guiding principle for lenders, making the loan approval process faster.
+Any score greater than 750 is a good CIBIL Score and helps lenders in assessing and approving your loan application.